Optimal e-values for testing the mean of a bounded random variable against a composite alternative: (RE)GROW optimal e-variables for bounded mean testing

-For Theorems \ref{thm:GROW_for_the_coin-betting_game_one_sided} and \ref{thm:agnostic}, the fact that the worst-case distributions for REGROW are supported only on the extremal points $a$ and $b$, shows that these corresponds exactly with those that we found in the introductory Bernoulli example, if we set $a=0$ and $b=1$.
-This is also reflected by the fact that (always with $a=0$ and $b=1$), the REGROW e-variables satisfy $(\Ergwprime(1),\Ergwprime(0))^\top = Z_{\ee_1^\star}$, and $(\Ergwhat(1),\Ergwhat(0))^\top = Z_{1/2}$, meaning that the optimal e-variables for the Bernoulli problem are exactly the restriction to $\{0,1\}$ of the case $\calX=[0,1]$.
-Notably, this is not the case for the result of \Cref{thm:GROW_for_the_coin-betting_game}, as there one of the worst-case distribution is not supported on $\{a,b\}$.

-It is also worth highlighting further structural similarity between Theorems \ref{thm:GROW_for_the_coin-betting_game_one_sided} and \ref{thm:agnostic} and the Bernoulli example.
-In all cases, the REGROW e-variable is obtained by equalising the relative growth rates of two worst-case distributions, corresponding respectively to an increasing and a decreasing contribution.
-Moreover, as already noted in the Bernoulli example, the resulting REGROW e-variables differ from the GRO variables for the respective worst-case distributions.
-Instead, the REGROW parameter lies strictly between the GRO parameters associated with these two distributions, namely $\alpha^\star_{Q_1}=\agw<\argwprime<\alpha^\star_{\delta_b}=\alphamax$ and $\alpha^\star_{\delta_a}=\alphamin<\argwhat<\alpha^\star_{\delta_b}=\alphamax$, respectively.
+It is actually worth highlighting further structural similarities between Theorem~\ref{thm:master_thm} and the Bernoulli example.
+In all cases, the REGROW e-variable is obtained by equalising the relative expected growth under two worst-case distributions, corresponding to an increasing and a decreasing contribution, respectively.
+Moreover, as in the Bernoulli example, the resulting REGROW e-variables differ from the GRO e-variables for the respective worst-case distributions.
+Finally, we note that reductions of bounded random variables to Bernoulli variables are known in various other contexts; see, e.g.,~\citet[Lemma 3]{maurer2004a}.